 Sunday, August 24, 2025

 With football season fast approaching (and let’s be clear: football has nothing to do with handball), it feels timely to spotlight Lincoln’s athletic side.
-Because, believe it or not, Lincoln was a jock.
+Because, believe it or not, Lincoln was kind of a jock.

-Even he admitted it: “For such an awkward fellow, I am pretty sure-footed.
-It used to take a pretty dexterous man to throw me.”
-[1] His legendary strength and wrestling prowess are well documented, but Lincoln’s love of sport wasn’t confined to grappling.
+His legendary strength and wrestling prowess are well documented, but Lincoln’s love of sport went far beyond grappling.
 He enjoyed running, the standing broad jump, “corner ball” (an old Amish/Mennonite game), and bowling—known then as “rolling ten pins.”
-These weren’t just idle pastimes; Lincoln saw them as essential for both physical and mental exercise.
+These weren’t idle pastimes.
+Lincoln saw physical activity as essential for both body and mind.
 [2]

 “It began with one person bouncing the ball on the ground and striking it with his hand toward the wall… and as it bounds back from the wall one of the opponents strikes it in the same manner, so that the ball is kept going back and forth against the wall until someone misses the rebound, which furnishes a very active and exciting contest.”
 [3]

-Lincoln's Last Return
+🕰️ Lincoln’s Last Game

-So, it turns out, Lincoln didn’t just charge juries or run wars—he also knew how to serve up a mean handball.
+So it turns out, Lincoln didn’t just charge juries or run wars—he also knew how to serve up a mean handball.

 Mac